Graduate School of Arts and Sciences

 Such indebtedness includes, but is not limited to, an overdue balance owed to the university or the delinquency of a borrower in repaying a loan administered by the student loan office and the inability of that office to collect such a loan because the borrower has discharged the indebtedness through bankruptcy proceedings.
-If the student is a degree or certificate candidate, his or her name will be stricken from the rolls.
+If the student is a degree candidate, his or her name will be stricken from the rolls.

 A student who has been suspended or dismissed for nonpayment of debt to the university may not be reinstated until such debt is paid in full.

 Every student is required to complete a Financial Responsibility Agreement at least once each academic semester.
 Any student who fails to complete this agreement prior to the start of classes will be denied the privileges of attending classes and using university facilities.

 By registering at Brandeis University, students acknowledge and agree that Brandeis University reserves the right, in its sole discretion, to modify its educational, extracurricular, and other programs for its students at any time, including, without limitation, its right to provide any of the educational and extracurricular programs remotely.
 Tuition and mandatory fees have been set regardless of the method of instruction and will not be refunded in the event that instruction or programs occur remotely for any part of the academic year for any reason.